pascaill/Basic-Javascript/README.md

-Final Submission for Basic JavaScript Programming
+Final Submission for Basic JavaScript Programming.

 This repository contains the source code for the final submission as a requirement for completing the Basic JavaScript Programming module at Dicoding.

 In this submission, I have applied various fundamental JavaScript concepts, such as:

 - Variables and Data Types